IndianOpenSourceFoundation/dynamic-cli/README.md

 **9.** **Congratulations!** Sit and relax, you've made your contribution to Dynamic-CLI project.

-## Dynamic CLI is a part of these open source programs:
+# Dynamic CLI is a part of these open source programs

 <p align="center">
  <a>